 Tara stood mute.
 There was fear in her eyes.

 Willow walked to her, took her in her arms.
 "Don't you know you can tell me anything?
 I love you.
-I love you with a wacked out father.
+I love you with a wacked-out father.
 And I love you with a demon mother.
-I'd even still love you if you had become a demon."
+I'd even still love you if you'd become a demon."

 Willow held her tighter.
 "Don't ever lie to me like that."